aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 - Reboot (rebooting also clears out /tmp)
 - Run `apt-get autoremove` and `apt-get clean`
+- Cleared both browser histories
+- To reduce the size of the hard disk (since I have to host it for people to download), I ran `sudo cat /dev/zero > zero; sudo /bin/rm -f zero`.
+This creates a large file of all 0's until it runs out of space, then removes that file.
 - Ran `history -c` to remove the history of the commands entered on the command line
-- Cleared both browser histories
-- To reduce the size of the hard disk (since I have to host it for people to download), I ran `cat /dev/zero > zero` until it ran out of space, then removed that file (this writes all 0's to the hard drive).
-I shut down the guest, and ran: `VBoxManage modifyhd kubuntu-14.04.1.vdi --compact`
-    - A better way would be to load up into recovery mode and run zerofill, but the grub menu does not seem to be easily available to load into recovery mode, so I didn't pursue it any further.
+- Logged out then shut down the guest, and ran: `VBoxManage modifyhd student-kubuntu-14.04-fall-2015.vdi --compact` (the disk file name was "student-kubuntu-14.04-fall-2015.vdi").
+A better way would be to load up into recovery mode and run zerofill, but the grub menu does not seem to be easily available to load into recovery mode, so I didn't pursue it any further.
-    - Note that in the image creation process, you may run into a problem with VirtualBox where it cannot register a new (or different) disk because it has the same UUID as a previous disk that you are replacing.
-If so, then the command `VBoxManage internalcommands sethduuid disk.vdi` (changing `disk.vdi` appropriately) will change the UUID, and allow you to proceed

 **Notes**

 - The guest hard drive reported 5.7 Gb of space used, and 12 Gb of space available, prior to distribution of the image.
 The disk image itself was, after compaction, 6.4 Gb.
-When compressed via zip, it was 2.0 Gb in size.
+When compressed via zip, it was 1.9 Gb in size.
-- Firefox was a recent version, and flash worked right out of the box, along with sound
+- Firefox was a recent version, and video (via youtube) worked right out of the box, along with sound; video and sound (also via youtube) worked fine with Chrome
-- The VM may capture the mouse - to uncapture it, you press the "host key", which is the right Control key on Linux.
+- The VM may capture the mouse - to uncapture it, you press the "host key", (which is the right Control key on Linux and Windows hosts, and the left Command key on Mac hosts).
 To have it warn you about what this is, you can reset all warnings via the VirtualBox help menu, and it will warn you about this at boot-up
+- In the image creation process, you may run into a problem with VirtualBox where it cannot register a new (or different) disk because it has the same UUID as a previous disk that you are replacing.
+If so, then the command `VBoxManage internalcommands sethduuid disk.vdi` (changing `disk.vdi` appropriately) will change the UUID, and allow you to proceed

 **Installing Dropbox**

 - If you want to install Dropbox, you can download the package from https://www.dropbox.com/install
-- You want the 32-bit Ubuntu file which is [here](https://www.dropbox.com/download?dl=packages/ubuntu/dropbox_1.6.2_i386.deb) (although if they come out with a version newer than 1.6.2, that link will no longer work); the file name is "dropbox_1.6.2_i386.deb"
+- You want the 32-bit Ubuntu version from [this page](https://www.dropbox.com/install?os=lnx)
-- Install it via `sudo dpkg -i dropbox_1.6.2_i386.deb`
+- Install it via `sudo dpkg -i dropbox_2015.02.12_i386.deb` (adjust the package name to match what you just downloaded)
 - The installation will likely fail -- that's fine (there were likely supporting packages needed).
 Two things to try:
     - Note that if you were installing this on your own computer, you would need the python-gpgme package (`sudo apt-get install python-gpgme`), but that was installed already on the virtual box image
     - Run `sudo apt-get -f install` -- the `-f` part tells apt-get to install the packages needed to fix an installation